-Full-time undergraduate students who are registered for 12 semester hours (six semester hours for accelerated terms) and who earn a grade point average of 4.00 qualify for the Chancellor's List, which is published at the end of each term.
+Full-time undergraduate students who are registered for 12 semester hours and who earn a grade point average of 4.00 qualify for the Chancellor's List, which is published at the end of each term.
 A Troy University part-time student who earns a 4.00 grade point average on twelve consecutive semester hours of credit will also be named on the Chancellor's List.